ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 $ ant build-advanced-querymix-virtuoso
 ```

-Result of the build process is saved to the distribution folder (dist/) :
+Result of the build process is saved to a distribution folder _'dist/'_ :
 * semantic_publishing_benchmark-*.jar - the benchmark driver
 * data/ - folder containing all necessary data to run the benchmark
 * test.properties - a configuration file with parameters for configuring the benchmark driver